 |The Lake Winnipesaukee Association (LWA) is a non-profit organization dedicated to protecting the Big Lake’s water quality and natural resources through monitoring, education, stewardship, and science guided approaches for lake management.|

-2nd Ever Winnipesaukee Ice Out ‘P check’ on May 4th!
+Winnipesaukee Ice Out ‘P check’ Results

 A flotilla of boats went out on Lake Winnipesaukee on Monday, May 4, 2015 in a massive coordination effort conducted by the Lake Winnipesaukee Association to obtain lake samples after ice out.
 Ice out on Winnipesaukee was declared on April 24th, leaving a small window of opportunity to collect samples before the lake begins to stratify.
 Read the article in the Citizen to learn more.

 “We could not make this event happen without the tremendous cooperation and support from numerous individuals, state agencies, local marinas, UNH, and the town Conservation Commissions!” stated Pat Tarpey, Executive Director, LWA.

 Check out the custom maps and charts being offered through the Map Guy.
 This is a great opportunity to have an unique map or chart created to celebrate your home or business, reflect your lifestyle, interests, favorite place, or special event while also benefiting the lake you love!
 The artist is generously contributing 30-50% of the proceeds to LWA in support of our work to protect Lake Winnipesaukee!

 You can now access water quality data for Lake Winnipesaukee online!
 Check it out on the Winnipesaukee Gateway website: Winnipesaukee Gateway Monitoring Sites Map

 The LWA Board of Directors has recently completed the development of the most ambitious Strategic Plan in its history.

 - Improve our technical and organizational capacities to provide access to information on water quality issues